 SMITH: You're welcome.

-INSKEEP: Zoe Chase is in Manhattan.
+INSKEEP: Zoe Chace is in Manhattan.
 Thanks to you.

 CHACE: Thank you.

-HAMIILTON: My pleasure.
-Transcript provided by NPR, Copyright National Public Radio.
+HAMILTON: My pleasure.
+Transcript provided by NPR, Copyright NPR.